canro91/canro91.github.io/_posts/2020-07-20-TimeCapsule.md

 tags: career interview
 ---

+> These days I was watching YouTube and I found a Mexican YouTuber explaining what life was like in his city during the 2020 COVID-19 pandemic.
+So I thought it was a good idea to write something similar but for coding.
+These is an opinionated view of what coding is like in 2020.

 _Future developers, this is how programming looks like in 2020_

 GitHub has archived all the public repositories until July 2020.
 It was part of his [archive initiative](https://archiveprogram.github.com/).
 You have earned a batch on your GitHub profile, if any of your repositories got into a vault in the Arctic.
 It will show future generations how code was in 2020.
 But it doesn't show some of the practices around it.